I was pleasantly surprised with the number and variety of bookshops in La Rochelle, and couldn't help visiting them all.

 1. Calligrammes Libraire

 Probably the most prestigious—and dare I say the best—bookstore in La Rochelle, Calligrammes occupied two stories and is situated on the Place de Verdun, at the center of La Rochelle.
-Its collection of books is highly diverse and extensive, including cuisine books, history, a very large selection of literature, travel, language books, and a host of other books on really any subject it seems.
+Its collection of books is highly diverse and extensive, including cuisine books, history, a very large selection of literature, travel and language books, and a host of other books on really any subject, it seems.

 In addition to its commercial activities, the bookstore is also notable for sometimes having authors come by.
-Gabriel Tallent, the author of the American bestseller My Absolute Darling, came there one evening for the 3rd October, 2018.
-While I didn't attend to it, and so can't provide any details, it still evidently shows the attendance of literary figures there.
+I remember seeing an advertisement for Gabriel Tallent, the author of the American bestseller My Absolute Darling, who appeared at the bookstore in October 2018.
+While I didn't attend and can't provide any details, it still evidently shows the attendance of literary figures there.
 Certainly something to ask about if one goes there.

 One thing to note is that for a rather large bookstore, it doesn't have simple things like paper or notebooks.
 It is entirely focused upon books.